-The Great Zimbabwe Ruins is located 25 km south east of Masvingo town.
-It a UNESCO world heritage site and the ruins are one of the most important archaeological sites in Africa.
+The Great Zimbabwe Ruins is located 25 km southeast of Masvingo town.
+It is a UNESCO world heritage site and the ruins are one of the most important archaeological sites in Africa.

 The Great Zimbabwe Ruins